 Ernest Hemingway’s prose was plain, clear and anything but boring.
 He weeded out extra words (what he called “scrollwork”) to keep readers moving.
 The Hemingway Editor is an online and desktop app that checks your reading level and shows you where to improve.
 It highlights:

 - places where you can use simpler words

-Readability-score.com is another online tool you can use to check readability with different scores and indexes.
+Readable.com is another online tool you can use to check readability with different scores and indexes.
 It has a free version and a paid, “pro” version with a few more features.
 The free tool shows you: